Evan-Moss/pdiot/Labs/Week 4 Lab.md

 For this, you will need to learn about [the packet format and characteristics](https://nordicsemiconductor.github.io/Nordic-Thingy52-FW/documentation/firmware_architecture.html) that the cube is using to send its data.
 You should focus on the Motion service.

 The documentation also contains comprehensive APIs which you can use to access the drivers and the different modules of the cube.

+# Helpful resources
+You might want to take a look at the source code for the [Android Thingy App](https://github.com/NordicSemiconductor/Android-Nordic-Thingy).
+This contains a helpful thingylib which has information about how to parse the Thingy packet format.
+Have a look [here](https://github.com/NordicSemiconductor/Android-Nordic-Thingy/blob/master/thingylib/src/main/java/no/nordicsemi/android/thingylib/ThingyConnection.java).